Can You Find the Silver Lining?

 Life is full of uncertainty.

-Who could have anticipated 9 months ago that we’d be wearing masks every time we went out?
+Who could have anticipated that in March 2020 we’d be wearing masks every time we went out?
 Or that we simply couldn’t just walk into our favorite restaurant and have lunch with a group of our friends?
 Or that our normal way of greeting our friends (with hugs) would be frowned upon?

 There will be times in your life when the rug gets pulled out from under your feet, whether it's sickness, losing your job, a major crisis, or even something called COVID-19.
 Have you heard the idea that “sometimes your breakthrough follows your breakdown?”